tommeier/bash-publish_to/README.md

  * Jeremy Friesen - http://reclusive-geek.blogspot.com/ - for the current git branch magic

 ## ToDo
+ * Display git diff pretty graph if push is not selected to display one line differences.
  * Switch request statement to be fixed options.
  * Make comments clearer in listings
  *Fix up README to explain purpose and what it does